Ave-Wat/TwitterNetworkAnalysis/README.md

 # TwitterNetworkAnalysis
 How do populists target their constituencies on social media?
-We are trying to answer this question by creating a visualization of a leader's online Twitter network.
+We are trying to answer this question by creating a visualization of a leader's Twitter network.